- Start Date: Tuesday 01 January 2013

 - access to online resources

-These will be held at FSC centres in England, plus a range of other sites, and will include field training and lab sessions.
+These courses were held at FSC centres in England, plus a range of other sites, and included both field training and lab sessions.

-FSC Biodiversity Fellows is funded by the Defra Fund for Biodiversity in the Voluntary Sector administered by Natural England and runs from 2012-2014
+FSC Biodiversity Fellows was funded by the Defra Fund for Biodiversity in the Voluntary Sector administered by Natural England.